Dwarf crocodile: Biology and behaviour

 True to its solitary, nocturnal nature, a dwarf crocodile digs out a burrow in which to hide and rest during the day, which can sometimes have a submerged entrance.
 An individual lacking the right conditions to do so usually lives between tree roots that hang over the ponds where it lives.

 Reproduction

-Interacting closely only in breeding season, female dwarf crocodiles build their nest mounds at the beginning of the wet season, which spans May and June.
+Interacting closely only in breeding season, female dwarf crocodiles build their nest mounds at the beginning of the wet season, which spans from April - June.
 The nest, situated near the water, is a mound of wet, decaying vegetation that incubates the eggs due to the heat generated by the decomposition of the plant material.
 A small number of eggs is laid, usually about 10, though in extreme cases up to 20, and they incubate in 85 to 105 days.
 Hatchlings measure 28 cm when emerging from the eggs.
 The female guards the nest during the incubation period, and after the eggs hatch, she watches over the young for an unknown period of time, as young can be eaten by a great range of predators (birds, fish, mammals and reptiles, including other crocodiles).